kirstenronning/portfolio/aboutme.md

 I was hired as a Data Intern at the Arizona Commission of the Arts Spring of 2019.
 In this role, I conducted a semester-long internship working under the Programs and Grant Coordinator in order to learn how the non-profit arts sector functions by utiliing the SMU DataArts platform.
 I provided the Commission with a final report and presentation by combining data visualization and research into the Dance field in order to determine the span of the Commission in the state of Arizona.

 One of my proudest achievements from Undergrad is receiving my 200-hour RYT Yoga Teacher certification.
 Through CorePower Yoga, I was able to guide students in order to create a welcoming space where students felt motivated to flourish in their community.
-I worked my way up to Studio Assistant Manager of our Old Town Scottsdale location, and I was granted the opportunity to lead two separate Yoga Teacher Trainings.
+I worked my way up to Studio Assistant Manager of our Old Town Scottsdale location, and I was granted the opportunity to lead two separate Yoga Teacher Trainings..

 ---